michaelnisi/troubled/data/posts/2019/graphql.md

   "title": "GraphQL with Apollo iOS",
   "description": "GraphQL encodes a uniform language, type system, and philosophy.", "template": "article.pug",
-  "date": "2019-02-07",
+  "date": "2019-02-08",
   "path": "2019/02"
 }

-A coding task, within a job application recently, gave me the opportunity to try GraphQL.
-Looking at clients for iOS, I chose Apollo and built [Swifters](https://github.com/michaelnisi/swifters), a little app that lists Swift users on GitHub.
-But its main purpose, of course, was exploring GraphQL while landing the job.
+Recently, I had a chance to try GraphQL on iOS.
+After a quick search for a client library, I picked Apollo iOS and built [Swifters](https://github.com/michaelnisi/swifters), a little app that lists Swift users on GitHub.
+But its main purpose, of course, has been to compare the imperative REST approach to the declarative GraphQL way.

+REST is procedural and if you have ever maintained an app which talks to a bunch of microservices, you know the pain.
+Coordinating servers and clients, even if it’s the same person or team working on them, is a mess and eventually develops into conservatism—fear of change.

+> REST isn't a fit for modern applications—[Why is GraphQL important?](https://www.apollographql.com/why-graphql)

 [GraphQL](https://graphql.org) is a query language for APIs, originally created at Facebook in 2012.
 Interacting with a GraphQL endpoint, you describe what you need in your query and get exactly that, with the result’s fields mirroring the query’s.
 A single GraphQL endpoint may aggregate data from many resources.
 Its typed schema can replace versioning, which, especially for microservices, is error prone.

 [Apollo iOS](https://www.apollographql.com/docs/ios/) is a strongly-typed, caching GraphQL client.

 There are many GraphQL [implementations](https://graphql.org/code/).
 For example, server-side frameworks for [JavaScript](https://graphql.org/graphql-js/) and [Erlang](https://github.com/shopgun/graphql-erlang).